 Strangely inverted in the first Teenage Mutant Ninja Turtles movie.
 The heroes battle Shredder on a rooftop, and proceed to fight him one at a time.
 Donatello and Michaelangelo even have an impromptu game of Rock-Paper-Scissors to determine which of them has to go next.
 Later in the fight they do try to rush him all at once.

 Gymkata: A particularly egregious example.
 In the pommel horse fight scene, all the mooks look somewhat menacing with their pitchforks and such, but they're not even making an effort to appear as if they're aching to jump Cabot if not for his combat skills.
 Most are quite literally just standing still until its their turn.

-In Ip Man, the titular hero's fight against ten Japanese pugilists demonstrates this, seeing as none of them interrupt his Rapid Fire FisticuffsFinishing Move.
+In Ip Man, the titular hero's fight against ten Japanese pugilists demonstrates this, seeing as none of them interrupt his Rapid-Fire FisticuffsFinishing Move.
 However, in Master Liu's 3v1 fight immediately beforehand, the Japanese pugilists disobeyed this and worked to prevent Master Liu from finishing any one of them off.
 Although it may be a Justified Trope if you believe that martial artists can sense intent, as Ip Man's being on a Tranquil FuryRoaring Rampage of Revenge would have given him enough violent intent to make his opponents hesitant about bumrushing him.

-Played horribly straight in Ultraviolet.
-Forming circles around the heroine, attacking one-by-one, charging forward with guns at ready - it has them all.
+Ultraviolet: Forming circles around the heroine, attacking one-by-one, charging forward with guns at ready - it has them all.